Comparison of Danish, Norwegian and Swedish

 Danish, Norwegian (including both written forms: Bokmål, the most common standard form; and Nynorsk) and Swedish are all descended from Old Norse, the common ancestor of all North Germanic languages spoken today.
-Thus, they are closely related, and largely mutually intelligible.
-The largest differences are found in pronunciation and language-specific vocabulary, which may severely hinder mutual intelligibility in some dialects.
+Thus, they are closely related, and largely mutually intelligible, particularly in their standard varieties.
+The largest differences are found in pronunciation and language-specific vocabulary, which may hinder mutual intelligibility to some extent in some dialects.
 All dialects of Danish, Norwegian and Swedish form a dialect continuum within a wider North Germanic dialect continuum.

 Mutual intelligibility

 Generally, speakers of the three largest Scandinavian languages (Danish, Norwegian and Swedish) can read each other's languages without great difficulty.
 The primary obstacles to mutual comprehension are differences in pronunciation.
 According to a scientific study of the three groups, Norwegians generally understand the other languages the best, while Swedes understand the least.

 Danish and Norwegian are especially comprehensible to one another.
 In general, Danish and Norwegian speakers will be able to understand the other's language after only a little instruction or exposure.
-Traditionally educated Norwegians, and especially speakers of Urban East Norwegian, understand spoken Danish fluently; indeed Urban East Norwegian is closer to 16th century Danish than contemporary Danish is due to being closely influenced by the written (Danish) language, which modern spoken Danish has diverged from to a greater degree.
-However, due to the same reason contemporary Danish speakers generally do not understand spoken Norwegian as well as the extremely similar written norms would lead one to expect.
-Some Norwegians – especially in northern and western Norway – may also have problems understanding Danish.
+Traditionally educated Norwegians, and especially speakers of Urban East Norwegian, understand spoken Danish fluently; indeed Urban East Norwegian is closer to 16th century Danish than modern Danish is due to being closely influenced by the written (Danish) language, which modern spoken Danish has diverged from to a greater degree.
+However, due to the same reason, present-day Danish speakers generally do not understand spoken Norwegian as well as the extremely similar written norms would lead one to expect.
+Some Norwegians — especially in northern and western Norway — may also have problems understanding Danish.

-Because Norway's largest cities have received signals from Sweden's two national TV channels since the 1960s through private antennas, Norwegians generally have a better grasp of Swedish than vice versa; Sweden did not get Norwegian TV until decades later.
+Because Norway's largest cities have received signals from Sweden's two national TV channels since the 1960s through private antennas, Norwegians generally have a better grasp of Swedish than vice versa; Sweden did not receive Norwegian TV until decades later.

+Old Norse and Icelandic

+Old Norse is a stage of development of North Germanic dialects before their final divergence into separate Nordic languages.
+Old Norse was spoken by inhabitants of Scandinavia and their overseas settlements and chronologically coincides with the Viking Age, the Christianization of Scandinavia and the consolidation of Scandinavian kingdoms from about the 8th to the 15th centuries.

+The 12th-century Icelandic Gray Goose Laws state that Swedes, Norwegians, Icelanders, and Danes spoke the same language, dǫnsk tunga ("Danish tongue"; speakers of Old East Norse would have said dansk tunga).
+Another term was norrœnt mál ("northern speech").
+Today Old Norse has developed into the modern North Germanic languages Icelandic, Faroese, Norwegian, Danish, Swedish, and other North Germanic varieties of which Norwegian, Danish and Swedish retain considerable mutual intelligibility while Icelandic remains the closest to Old Norse.